neuresthetics/graphtacular/README.md

 Other pictures in [assets >>>](https://github.com/jasonb315/graphtacular/tree/master/assets)

-The big round one has a look feel of a wrinkly brain given its modular shape scrunched into space.
+The big round one has a look and feel of a wrinkly brain given its modular shape scrunched into space.

 Additional graphs not pictured in [graphs >>>](https://github.com/jasonb315/graphtacular/tree/master/Graphtacular/Graphtacular/Saves)